 Sure!
 Just swap out the spaghetti for gluten-free spaghetti and you have yourself a gluten-free pasta recipe.
 This is my favorite brand of gluten-free pasta.

-Serving and Storing Vegan Pasta
+Serving and Storing Roasted Tomato Pasta

 Serve tomato pasta immediately with fresh basil and vegan parmesan.